ronakmehta1989/ActionBar/README.md

 In short that is;

+* Commentaries: comment all functions of the code!
 * Indentation: 4 spaces, no tabs.
 * Line length: 80 columns
 * Field names: Non-public, non-static fields start with m.